Idleness76/Weavegraph/README.md

 Weavegraph originated as a capstone project for a Rust online course, developed by contributors with Python backgrounds and experience with LangGraph and LangChain.
 The goal was to bring similar graph-based workflow capabilities to Rust while leveraging its performance, safety, and concurrency advantages.

-While rooted in educational exploration, Weavegraph has evolved into a production-ready framework with continued active development well beyond the classroom setting.
+While rooted in educational exploration, Weavegraph continues active development well beyond the classroom setting.
+The core architecture is solid and the framework is functional, but as an early beta release (v0.1.x), it's still maturing—use with awareness of ongoing API evolution.

 ## 🤝 Contributing